-Founded by Academy Award®-winning actor and advocate Geena Davis, the Institute is the only research-based organization working within the media and entertainment industry to engage, educate, and influence content creators and audiences about the importance of eliminating unconditional bias, highlighting gender balance, challenging stereotypes, creating role models and scripting a wide variety of strong female characters in entertainment and media that targets and influences children ages 11 and under.
+Founded by Academy-Award® winning actor and advocate Geena Davis, The Institute is the only research-based organization working within the media and entertainment industry to engage, educate, and influence content creators and audiences about the importance of eliminating unconditional bias, highlighting gender balance, challenging stereotypes, creating role models and scripting a wide variety of strong female characters in entertainment and media that targets and influences children ages 11 and under.

-We work collaboratively with decision makers and content creators through our workshops, training sessions and research-backed content evaluation and recommendations such as with our See Jane Salons, Symposiums and Institute Influencer programs.
-The Institute’s community educational outreach aims to inspire and sensitize the next generation of content creators to focus on gender equality and reducing stereotyping in children’s media.
+We also collaborate with decision makers and content creators through our workshops, training sessions and research-backed content evaluation and recommendations such as with our See Jane Salons, Symposiums and Institute Influencer programs.
+The Institute’s community educational outreach aims to inspire and sensitize the next generation of content creators to focus on gender equality, eliminating unconditional bias and reducing stereotyping in children’s media.
 Our new thought leadership forum provides a platform for high-level round table discussions.

 “They have made great strides to change the landscape of media and programming to reflect a more accurate, gender balanced, diverse portrayal of society.”

 "No one has done more to bring strong, complex and truly inspirational female characters to both large and small screens."

 – Wallis Annenberg, Chairman of the Board, President and CEO of the Annenberg Foundation

 “We’re proud to partner with the Geena Davis Institute on Gender in Media as we work to empower girls.
 It’s so important that young girls have examples of women on-screen that are smart, resilient, and inspiring, so they can grow up to reach their full potential.”